yasserrida/Active-Learning-In-Text-Mining/README.md

 # Active Learning In Text Mining

-This project is a Python implentation of Active Learning In Text Mining
+This project is a Python implementation of Active Learning In Text Mining

 ## Author: RIDA Yasser